+Kelley received her Doctor of Musical Arts degree in Oboe Performance and Post Baccalaureate Certificate in Ethnomusicology from the University of North Carolina at Greensboro.
+During her time at UNCG, Kelley studied with Dr. Ashley Barret and served as the Teaching Assistant for the Oboe Studio.
+Kelley also served as a Teaching Assistant for the Ethnomusicology Department.
 Kelley holds her Masters of Music degree from the University of Minnesota, where she was a Berneking Fellow, serving as rotating principal oboist of many of the top ensembles in the School of Music, and was a member of the school’s graduate woodwind quintet.
-Here she studied with Principal Oboe of the Minnesota Orchestra, John Snow.
-Kelley completed her Bachelors of Music degree at Kansas State University, studying with Nora Lewis.
-Kelley has also studied extensively with Andrew Parker.
-Kelley is currently pursuing her Doctorate of Musical Arts degree at the University of North Carolina at Greensboro, studying with Ashley Barret.
-She is the teaching assistant for the oboe studio and plays principal in both wind ensemble and orchestra at the School of Music.
+Here she studied with former Principal Oboe of the Minnesota Orchestra, John Snow.
+She completed her Bachelors of Music degree at Kansas State University, studying with Dr. Nora Lewis.
+Kelley has also studied extensively with Dr. Andrew Parker of UT Austin.